- Ease of Use

 MetaTrader 5 (MT5)

 Five years after releasing one of the most widely used and most prominent Forex Trading Platform, MetaQuotes released a new version of a Trading Platform – MetaTrader 5, same time MetaQuotes released MetaQuotes Language 5 (MQL5), which yet again brought a lot of major updates to the core of MQL programming.
-Unfortunately MetaTrader 5 is not backward compatible with custom-made tools written in MQL4, which is why even until this day a lot of Traders and Brokers are sticking to MT4.
+Unfortunately, MetaTrader 5 is not backward compatible with custom-made tools written in MQL4, which is why even to this day, a lot of Traders and Brokers are sticking to MT4.

 MetaTrader 5 is available for Windows, Android, iOS, and VM emulation on Linux and macOS below Catalina.